 A number of Pirates had no such agreement, and did act on their own, but most were acting as secret agents for their particular King or Queen.

-Besides the actual Pirates who boarded and looted the Spanish treasury ships there where those who gave information to the Pirates/Privateers for which the received some financial reward, although the real impetus was the weakening of the hated Spanish.
+Besides the actual Pirates who boarded and looted the Spanish treasury ships, there were those who gave information to the Pirates/Privateers for which they received some financial reward, although the real impetus was the weakening of the hated Spanish.

 Passing the Secret Information